Training InstructorsGet to know our AWB & recurring guest instructors!

 Carla Cassler has practiced acupuncture and Chinese medicine for over 30 years, specializing in women’s health, pediatric, orthopedic and trauma treatment.
 Her interest in trauma treatment began in l992 when she practiced acupuncture on an Israeli kibbutz, where many of her patients suffered from physical and mental health problems related to multiple wars and the Holocaust.
 For the past six years she has worked with Acupuncturists Without Borders, teaching Healing Community Trauma and as Associate Director.
 She developed AWB’s Israel-West Bank program and the AWB Refugee Support Program.
 In 2010 she co-founded the Bay Area Veteran’s Acupuncture Clinic (BAYVAC) which provides free weekly acupuncture treatment to veterans, military personnel and their families for pain and PTSD.
 She completed a clinical doctoral degree (DAOM) at the American College of Traditional Chinese Medicine in San Francisco.
 Doctor Cassler’s DAOM dissertation proposed a clinical model for integration of acupuncture into the VA Medical Care System.
 Her private practice is in the San Francisco Bay Area where she lives with her husband and children.

-G. Ravyn Stanfield, Director of Education and Community Engagement, LAc, DOM, M.Ac, NCCAOM Dipl.
+G. Ravyn Stanfield, DOM, M.Ac, NCCAOM Dipl.
 Ac.

 Ravyn is the author of Revolution of the Spirit: Awaken the Healer, a guide to liberate the healing super powers within each of us.
 She is the Executive Director of Acupuncturists Without Borders, an NGO that provides trauma relief treatments to communities hit by natural disasters and human conflict.
 She has worked for AWB since 2014 teaching Healing Community Trauma and coordinating the Nepal program.
 She practices acupuncture in Portland, Oregon with a focus on chronic pain and traumatic injury.
 She graduated from the International Institute of Chinese Medicine with a Masters in Oriental Medicine in 2002.